 Integration of the ProMini Air Receiver into a Locomotive

 Of course, the real purpose of the ProMini Air receiver is to integrate it into a locomotive for wireless DCC control using an onboard battery as power.
-An excellent, reasonably-priced (about $14 US as of 2020), high-power (13A continuous) DCC amplifier may be purchased here as shown below.
+An excellent high-power (13A continuous) DCC amplifier may be purchased here, as shown below.
 This Cytron MD13S amplifier is the one we provide with the ProMini Air receiver unless determined otherwise for size constraints.
-You can successfully use more expensive high-amperage amplifiers (about $30 US as of 2020) that have been used with success can be found at Pololu here or here.
+You can successfully use more expensive high-amperage amplifiers (about $30 US as of 2020) found at Pololu here or here.
 These amplifiers are smaller (0.8″ x 1.3″) than the Cytron.

-The user can change the ProMini Air transmitter’s Channel (Airwire channels 0-16, S-Cab channel 17, and EU channel 18) and Power Level (0-10) by setting the DCC throttle’s address to that of the ProMini Air transmitter’s (9000 by default).
-Then, using the throttle’s OPS mode, change the value of a configuration variable (CV255 for Channel: 0-16, and CV254 for Power Level: 0-10), exiting OPS mode, and changing the throttle back to the locomotive’s DCC address.
+The user can change the ProMini Air transmitter’s Channel (Airwire channels 0-16, S-Cab channel 17, and EU channel 18) and Power Level (0-10) by setting the DCC throttle’s address to that of the ProMini Air transmitter’s (9900 by default).
+Then, using the throttle’s OPS mode, change the value of a configuration variable (CV255 for Channel: 0-16, and CV254 for Power Level: 0-10), exit OPS mode, and change the throttle back to the locomotive’s DCC address.

 Receiver/Transmitter Antenna Connections

-For the ProMini Air transmitter, we strongly urge you to use the FCC/IC-approved Anaren “whip” antenna supplied with the Anaren transceiver that is surface-mounted to a 10-pin interface daughterboard.
-This Anaren whip antenna/transceiver combination is the FCC/IC-approved as an “intentional radiator.”
-For experimentation purposes, antennas for the ProMini Air transmitter can be purchased on-line from many sites.
-For fixed installations of the ProMini Air transmitter, we suggest the reputable products from Linx such as their SMA one-half wave antennas with an internal counterpoise.
+For the ProMini Air transmitter, we strongly urge you to use the FCC/IC-approved Anaren “whip” antenna supplied with the transceiver that is surface-mounted to a 10-pin interface daughterboard.
+This whip antenna/transceiver combination is FCC/IC-approved as an “intentional radiator.”
+You can purchase antennas for the ProMini Air transmitter online from many sites for experimentation purposes.
+For fixed installations of the ProMini Air transmitter, we suggest reputable products from Linx, such as their SMA one-half wave antennas with an internal counterpoise.
 You can find these antennas at Digi-Key, e.g., ANT-916-OC-LG-SMA ($10.55) and ANT-916-CW-HWR-SMA ($12.85).
-The former antenna has a slightly better gain (2.2dBi versus 1.2dBi) but is somewhat longer (6.76” versus 4.75”).
+The former antenna has a slightly better gain (2.2dBi versus 1.2dBi) but is somewhat longer (6.76″ versus 4.75″).

-The ProMini Air receiver or transmitter provides diagnostic outputs that are not required for operation, but are useful for troubleshooting or just for fun:
+The ProMini Air receiver or transmitter provides diagnostic outputs that are not required for operation but are helpful for troubleshooting or just for fun:

-- The transceiver’s output (in Rx mode) or input (in Tx mode) can be monitored on the output DIP pins that are described above.
+- You can monitor the transceiver’s output (in Rx mode) or input (in Tx mode) on the output DIP pins described above.

-- “I2C” outputs that can drive an inexpensive 2 row, 16 column I2C LCD display.
+- “I2C” outputs can drive an inexpensive two rows 16 columns I2C LCD.

-The ProMini Air software now automatically searches for a valid LCD I2C address.
-Please make sure only ONE display is connected to the ProMini Air.
+The ProMini Air software automatically searches for a valid LCD I2C address on boot-up.
+Please make sure you connect only ONE display to the ProMini Air.

-You can also change this address by going into the “OPS” mode to reset either the ProMini Air transmitter or receiver.
-For the transmitter, you use the DCC throttle that connects to the ProMini Air transmitter (by default at DCC address 9000).
-For the ProMini Air receiver, you use the wireless DCC throttle transmitting to the ProMini Air receiver (by default at DCC address 9001).
-In both cases, you set CV243 to the appropriate I2C LCD address.
+You can also change the ProMini Air’s DCC address using the throttle’s “OPS” mode.
+For the transmitter, you use the DCC throttle that connects to the ProMini Air transmitter (by default at DCC address 9900 (previously 9000)).
+For the ProMini Air receiver, you use the wireless DCC throttle transmitting to the ProMini Air receiver (by default at DCC address 9901 (previously 9001)).
 The EEPROM permanently stores the changed address, but this new address is not operative until you power cycle the ProMini Air.

 Configuration and Testing

-By default, the ProMini Air receiver and transmitter are configured to operate on Airwire Channel 0.
-This default can be changed by setting the DCC address to 9001(Rx)/9000(Tx) (the default, which can be changed as described in the Users Manual) to access the ProMini Air transmitter, and in OPS or Programming-on-the-Main (POM) mode setting CV255 to the desired channel.
-Valid channels are 0-16 for North Americal Operation or Channel 17 (869.85MHz) for European operation.
+We default-configured the ProMini Air receiver and transmitter to operate on Airwire Channel 0.
+This default can be changed by setting the DCC address to 9901(Rx)/9900(Tx) (the default, which can be changed as described in the Users Manual) to access the ProMini Air transmitter and in OPS or Programming-on-the-Main (POM) mode setting CV255 to the desired channel.
+Valid channels are 0-17 for North American operation or Channel 18 (869.85MHz) for European operation.

-Should the ProMini Air receiver fail to detect valid DCC packets on its default Channel during startup, it will cycle through all Airwire Channels to find a Channel producing valid DCC packets.
+Should the ProMini Air receiver fail to detect valid DCC packets on its default channel during startup, it will cycle through all Airwire Channels to find a Channel producing valid DCC packets.
 If this cycling fails to find a valid Channel, the ProMini Air receiver will change to Channel 0 and wait for a valid RF DCC signal.
-This change of Channel is not permanent, and on a restart, the ProMini Air will revert to its default channel.
+This channel change is not permanent, and on a restart, ProMini Air will revert to its default channel.

-There are several other configuration options available through “OPS” mode programming, as described in the ProMini Air Users Manual.
+Several other configuration options are available through “OPS” mode programming, as described in the ProMini Air Users Manual.

 We strongly urge the user to test the ProMini Air before the final deployment.
-At the least, an inexpensive I2C LCD display can be purchased here or here (and numerous other locations) to gain some insight into the ProMini Air’s state.
-This display is especially valuable when using the ProMini Air as a transmitter.
+At the least, an inexpensive I2C LCD can be purchased here or here (and numerous other locations) to gain some insight into the ProMini Air’s state.
+This display is particularly beneficial when using the ProMini Air as a transmitter.

 This section is only for the advanced or adventurous.
-In the examples below, the Yellow waveform is the signal from/to the RF transceiver for Rx/Tx, respectively, and the blue waveform is one channel of the resulting DCC (Rx) sent to the decoder or DCC received from the throttle via wireless transmission (Tx).
+In the examples below, the Yellow waveform is the signal from/to the RF transceiver for Rx/Tx, respectively.
+The blue waveform is one channel of the resulting DCC (Rx) sent to the decoder or DCC received from the throttle via wireless transmission (Tx).

 On the LCD, “My Ad: #” is the DCC address of the ProMini Air itself.
 The “(L)” means “long” address.
 Displayed on the second line is the Channel number and whether DCC “filtering” is “off” (Filter: 0, as shown) or “on” (Filter: 1).

-The photo below shows the oscilloscope waveforms when there is no valid RF DCC signal.
+The photo below shows the oscilloscope waveforms with no valid RF DCC signal.
 With filtering off (Filter: 0), the DCC sent to the decoder reproduces the random pulses generated by the receiver.

-These two photos show the ProMini Air’s transceiver and DCC amplifier output when valid RF DCC is received and when no valid RF DCC is received.
+These two photos show the ProMini Air’s transceiver and DCC amplifier output when valid RF DCC is received and no valid RF DCC is received.
 DCC filtering is off, so the PMA outputs DCC Idle messages.
 The Tam Valley Depot and Gwire receivers simply reproduce the random pulses received by the transceiver.

-In OPS mode, change CV246 to “1”, which will turn “on” the ProMini Air receiver’s DCC filtering.
+Change CV246 to “1” in OPS mode, which will turn “on” the ProMini Air receiver’s DCC filtering.

 The display now shows that DCC filtering is “on.”

-Here is the transceiver’s and DCC amplifier’s DCC output since we are transmitting valid RF DCC.
+Below is the transceiver’s and DCC amplifier’s DCC output when transmitting valid RF DCC.

-So, now when we turn off the wireless DCC throttle/transmitter, the DCC amplifier’s output (blue) will reproduce the random pulses output by the RF transceiver (yellow).
+So, when we turn off the wireless DCC throttle/transmitter, the DCC amplifier’s output (blue) again displays the DCC IDLE messages output by the ProMini Air receiver.

-We now turn our attention to testing when the ProMini Air is used as a transmitter.
+We now turn our attention to testing when using the ProMini Air as a transmitter.

 The display will alternate between showing the ProMini Air transmitter’s DCC address (“My Ad: #”) and the transmitted DCC packet’s DCC address (“Msg Ad: #”).
 The transmitting Channel (“Ch: #”) and Power Level (“PL: #”) display on the second line.

-The ProMini Air transmitter can be reconfigured by setting the throttle’s DCC address to 9000 (which can be changed) and then going into the “OPS” mode to set configuration variables (CV) to new values.
+You can reconfigure the ProMini Air transmitter by setting the throttle’s DCC address to 9900 (which can be changed) and then going into the “OPS” mode to set configuration variables (CV) to new values.

 After exiting the “OPS” mode, we see that the display reflects the new Power Level (“PL: #”).

-Changing the throttle’s DCC address back to the locomotive’s address will sometimes show “Msg Ad: 255(S)”, which means that the ProMini Air transmitter sent out a DCC “IDLE” packet to make Airwire receiver’s “happy.”
+Changing the throttle’s DCC address back to the locomotive’s address will sometimes show “Msg Ad: 255(S)”, which means that the ProMini Air transmitter sent out a DCC “IDLE” packet to make the Airwire receiver “happy.”

-A display refresh (every 4 seconds) will most likely display the locomotive’s DCC address, which is 1654.
+A display refresh (every 4 seconds) will most likely display the locomotive’s DCC address, 1654.
 The “(L)” means “long” address.